PyCQA/bandit/doc/source/config.rst

 Bandit ships the tool `bandit-config-generator` designed to take the leg work out of configuration.
 This tool can generate a configuration file automatically.
-The generated configuration will include default config blocks for all detected test and blacklist plugins.
+The generated configuration will include default config blocks for all detected test and blocklist plugins.
 This data can then be deleted or edited as needed to produce a minimal config as desired.
 The config generator supports `-t` and `-s` command line options to specify a list of test IDs that should be included or excluded respectively.
 If no options are given then the